hanjq17/hanjq17.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a first year PhD student at Stanford Computer Science.
-Previously, I obtained B.S. in Computer Science at Tsinghua University.
+I am currently a first year PhD student at Stanford Computer Science, advised by Prof. [Stefano Ermon](https://cs.stanford.edu/~ermon/).
+Previously, I obtained B.S. in Computer Science at Tsinghua University, where I was very fortunate to work with Prof. Wenbing Huang during my undergrad.

 My core research interests lie in generative models, dynamics simulation, and graph neural networks.
 I am particularly interested in geometrically equivariant GNNs which are powerful tools for learning interactions in complicated physical systems in a highly data-efficient fashion.

-I am very fortunate to work with Prof. Wenbing Huang during my undergrad and Dr. Yu Rong at Tencent AI Lab.
 Welcome to drop me an email if you want to discuss or collaborate!